sdziallas/comp55/docs/labs/10-Timer.md

     - Takes an integer for how many milliseconds you want to delay before constantly running the timer.

-It's best to add the delay before you call ```start```.
+It's best to add the delay before calling ```start```.

-### Add a three second delay before the timer starts
+### Add a three-second delay before the timer starts

 While the concept of **stop** seems simple enough, it may not always make sense as to when or who should be able to make the timer stop.

 1. Add a call to stop the timer in ```actionPerformed```.
-2. We declared our Timer as a local variable, switch the timer to be an instance variable instead.
+2. We declared our Timer as a local variable;
+   convert the timer to an instance variable instead.
 3. Use an ```if``` statement to say that we want to stop the timer when ```numTimes``` has reached 10.
     - ```actionPerformed``` is called many times,